MinhajAlbeez/ReactQuery-Zustand-Bolier/README.md

-# ReactQuery-Zustand-Bolier
+# ReactQuery-Zustand-Boiler
-a bolier plate code for Tanstack Query with Zustan
+a boiler plate code for Tanstack Query with Zustan